ioncho/JetBrains_1task/update_php_with_phpstorm.md

 2. Next, you should create a new run configuration specifically for Rector.
 PhpStorm can do this automatically for you – simply right-click the folder you want Rector to fix and then select **Run | Rector**:
 ![New_run_configuration_for_Rector](img/how-to-update_1.gif "New_run_configuration")
 3. When Rector is done scanning, PhpStorm will give you **a list of files that it wants to change**.
-You can then review changes in PhpStorm, select individual files and folders, and finally apply all of the selected changes.
+You can then review changes in PhpStorm, select individual files and folders, and finally apply all the selected changes.

 4. Since Rector is a run configuration, you have the option to configure it, as well.
 Either go to **Run | Edit Configurations** or choose **Edit Configurations** from the *Actions menu*: